-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) alongside the Special Education Needs/Disabilities Co-ordinator (SENDCo). - Setting individual targets using an individual action plan, and sharing and reviewing these with parents / carers at least termly. - Personalised teaching and learning for your child as identified on the school's provision map and in relation to their individual action plan. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND. - Overseeing support that Teaching Assistants or Intervention Teachers provide for your child. - Ensuring that parents / carers are involved in supporting the child's learning.
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) alongside the Special Education Needs/Disabilities Co-ordinator (SENDCo). - Setting individual targets using an My Plan, and sharing and reviewing these with parents / carers at least termly. - · Personalised teaching and learning for your child as identified on the Graduated Response Tool and in relation to their My Plan.

-• Providing work /ideas to be used at home to help your child achieve their personalised targets.
+- Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND. - Overseeing support that Teaching Assistants or Intervention Teachers provide for your child. - Ensuring that parents / carers are involved in supporting the child's learning. - Providing work /ideas to be used at home to help your child achieve their personalised targets.